tehbillis/about-me/README.md

 An app that is all about me!
 Challenge yourself with a quick quiz about me, see how much you know!
 Then kick back and relax with a nice brief history of me.

+Some notable features of this App:

+* **The Quiz** - Quiz yourself on just how much you know about me! don't worry, it will be the first thing you're presented with when opening the site.
+* **About Me** - Learn more about myself after you've completed the quiz!
+* **My Top 10** - Didn't get enough about me?
+Well no need to worry, here are my top 10 foods I like to cook.

 ### Author: Will Green

 ### Links and Resources